canvas-ai/canvas-cli/README.md

 # Canvas CLI

-A command-line interface for managing Canvas workspaces, contexts, and documents.
+A command-line interface for managing Canvas workspaces, contexts, and documents with integrated AI assistance.

 ## Installation